 The Early Highland Dress in Medieval Scotland

 McClintock states that the earliest mention of the garment in Scotland is in 1093 in a saga called the Magnus Berfaet where King Magnus adopts the dress in the Western Isles of Scotland.
-There is a clear mention about bare legged short tunics which is why he was called “Barefoot.”
+There is a clear mention of bare-legged short tunics which is why he was called “Barefoot.”
 However, it was not still a “kilt” then in the strict sense of the word but more of a tunic.
 It was only in the 16th century that McClintock finds evidence of people wearing a belted “plaide” (Scottish Gaelic word for blanket) of heavy woollen fabric gathered into folds.